Curry hits 10 3s, scores 49 in Warriors' win in Philly

 Even for Curry, his recent stretch of sensational shooting ranked among the best of his career.
 He averaged 43.8 points (.573 FG%, .545 3P%, .906 FT%), 5.8 rebounds and 5.0 assists in four games last week.
 Curry even shook off an injured left ankle that he turned in Saturday’s game against Boston to torch the 76ers.

 "There’s something beautiful about it.
 It really is an art," Warriors coach Steve Kerr said.
 "What he's doing is amazing to watch.
-Nobody in the history of this game has ever done what he’s doing right now.
-And I’m talking the full gamut of shooting off the dribble, off the screen, running around like a madman when he’s off the ball."
+Nobody in the history of this game has ever done what he’s doing right now."

 In the history of the game?